ryuiro-kitsune/celadon.moe/content/stories/collegestuck/moving-in-together.md

 "Well, I would fucking *hope* that you care about your school as much as you care about John's!"

-The car regressed into a silence broken up by the faint blare of the radio.
+The car descended into a silence broken up by the faint blare of the radio.
 A mile flew by and Dirk knew he should say something.

 It took another mile for him to figure out what.